w3c/wai-curricula/content/content-author/multimedia.md

 * Short Answer Questions &mdash; Ask students what is the difference between basic and descriptive transcripts.
 Assess how students explain the difference between basic and descriptive transcripts.
 * Practical &mdash; Give students a video content containing audio and ask them to create its transcript.
 Assess how students create transcripts for audio and video content  that include the relevant information needed to understand the content.
+* Practical &mdash; Give students a video with a basic transcript and ask them to create a descriptive transcript.
+Assess how students create descriptive transcripts.

 {% include excol.html type="end" %}